 - Subcutaneous curettage (scraping them out)

-- Thermolysis using microwave technology (the MiraDry® system approved by FDA in 2011)
+- Microwave thermolysis (the MiraDry® system approved by FDA in 2011)

-- Surgery to cut out the sweat gland-bearing skin of the armpits may be performed using local anaesthetic.
-If a large area needs to be removed, it may be repaired using a skin graft.
+- Surgery to cut out the sweat gland-bearing skin of the armpits.
+If a large area needs to be removed, it may be repaired using a skin graft

-- New-onset hyperhidrosis on other sites of the body occurs after surgery in about 50% of patients, and is severe in 2%.
+- New-onset hyperhidrosis of other sites in 50% of patients, severe in 2%

 On DermNet NZ: